 Getting a check is almost always a good thing.
-The only catch is that you can’t really spend money using somebody else’s check.
+The only catch is that you need to do something with the check before spending that money.
 Cashing a check is often free, but some places charge steep fees to convert a check to cash.
-That’s frustrating – and it means you’ve got less money.
-So where can you cash checks for free (or as little as possible)?
+Paying to cash a check can be frustrating, and it leaves you with less money to spend.
+So, where can you cash checks for free (or as little as possible)?

 Your Bank or Credit Union

-- Full amount?
-Depending on your bank’s “funds availability” policy and the type of check you’re cashing, you might not get access to the full value of the check – but getting $200 or so should not be a problem.
+Depending on your bank’s “funds availability” policy and the type of check you’re cashing, you might not get access to the full value of the check.
+But getting $200 is typically allowed.

-- No bank account?
 If you don’t have a bank account, it’s probably worth opening one.
-Living without a bank account is certainly possible, but it takes extra energy and creativity to live that way – it probably only makes sense if you can’t open an account for some reason.
-If you have a check in-hand (and especially if you expect to receive more checks in the future) you can always use that check to open your first account.
+Living without a bank account is certainly possible, but it takes extra energy and creativity to live that way.
+Going bank-free will probably only make sense if you can’t open an account for some reason.
+If you have a check in-hand—and especially if you expect to receive more checks in the future—you can use that check to open your first account.
 Opening an account will most likely save you a lot of time and energy.

-Another option is to cash the check by taking it to the bank that the funds are drawn on.
-In other words, go to the bank where the person who wrote the check is an account holder.
+Another option is to cash the check by taking it to the bank where the funds were drawn.
+In other words, go to the bank where the person who wrote the check has an account.

-The only time you’ll have a hard time finding the bank’s name is if you’re dealing with a government-issued check.
-Although you can’t walk into the US Treasury for cash, you should find those checks easier to cash at banks and retail outlets because they are considered safe checks.
+If you’re dealing with a government-issued check, things work differently.
+Although you can’t walk into the U.S. Treasury for cash, you should find those checks easier to cash at banks and retail outlets because they are considered safe checks.

-Some national stores offer free check cashing.
-Kmart stores cash checks at no charge if you’re a member of the Shop Your Way program.
-Walmart has also been known to cash checks for free—especially government-issued checks (such as stimulus checks and tax refunds) – and Walmart regularly cashes checks in their Money Centers for three dollars.
-It might not be free, but it’s pretty close.
-Grocery stores are another inexpensive option (typically around one dollar or so), and they might even cash small personal checks.
-Ask about check cashing at the customer service counter.
+Some national stores will offer check-cashing services, but you can usually expect a fee of at least a few dollars.
+Kmart stores cash selected checks for $1 (or potentially less) if you’re a member of the Shop Your Way program.
+Walmart cashes checks of $1,000 or less in their Money Centers for $4 (checks greater than $1,000 cost $8).
+Anecdotally, Walmart has also been known to sometimes cash checks for free—especially government-issued checks (such as stimulus checks and tax refunds).
+Grocery stores are another option (typically around $4 or so), and they might even cash small personal checks.
+Ask about check-cashing at the customer service counter.

-As you drive down busy streets, you’ll likely come across check cashing stores (which often share space with expensive payday loan shops).
-These places certainly cash checks – but it won’t be free.
-Check the fees carefully before you cash a check at a check cashing store.
-There’s a good chance that you can do better elsewhere.
+As you travel busy streets, you’ll likely see check-cashing stores alongside—or inside of—payday loan shops.
+Those places cash checks, but it won’t be free.
+Check the fees carefully before you cash a check at a check-cashing store.
+There’s a good chance that you can pay less elsewhere.

 Types of Checks

 The type of check you have is important.
-Government-issued checks are best because they’re considered safe (less likely to bounce).
-That includes tax refunds, Social Security benefits, and other checks drawn on the US Treasury.
-Local government checks are also considered safe.
-Personal checks (with information hand-written as opposed to computer-printed) are considered the riskiest type of check to cash.
+Government-issued checks are best because they’re considered safe—less likely to bounce.
+That includes tax refunds, Social Security benefits, and other checks drawn on the U.S. Treasury.
+Local government checks are also somewhat “safe.”
+Personal checks—with information hand-written as opposed to computer-printed—are generally the riskiest type of check to cash.
 You might be able to cash these if they’re relatively small, but you’ll pay more.